 SMART goals.
 Don’t you love acronyms?
 There is some special magic with methods that use them.
 There are plenty of techniques like that (e.g., HARD goals, WOOP goals, OKR goals), but SMART goals seems to be the most celebrated one.

 SMART stands for specific, measurable, achievable, realistic, and time-bound.
 So, instead of saying that you’d like to be rich and famous, you will specify that you want to become a famous movie actor, which can be measured by the number of paid roles you get.
 It is achievable and realistic because you don’t claim to become the best actor on Earth (although we definitely believe in you!).
 And you can put a deadline, for example – 10 years from now to have enough time to finish actor classes and go on all castings.
+By setting such prices and mastering techniques to the end, you will excel in time management, and you can also start using a convenience schedule maker for free.

 Backwards goals.
 The backwards goal method breaks down the things you need to do before your goal can be achieved.
 It is a handy technique for those who can be intimidated by big aggressive goals.
 Say you are a recent high school graduate and want to eventually get a software engineer job at a FAANG company.
 Sounds pretty intimidating to us!
 However, let’s not panic and see what’s needed.